 - Apply scientific practice and knowledge to communicate solutions to real world problems

-- Identify and evaluate the role of ethical conduct and relevant behaviours, principles and perspectives in applied sciences
+- Identify and explain the role of ethical conduct in science

 Fees for next year will be published in October.
 The fees above only apply for the year shown.